Bruce Hart (wrestler): Professional wrestling career

-Stampede wrestling
+Stampede Wrestling (1972–1990)

 Headlining and injury (1972–1977)

 Bruce Hart began his wrestling training in 1971, at the age of 21, in his father's training school "The Dungeon".
 Trained by Stu Hart, Bruce, like the rest of his family, was trained in and focused on a technically sound, amateur wrestling style.

-He debuted in 1972, in his fathers Calgary promotion, Stampede Wrestling, tag teaming with Dan Kroffat in the main event, against North American Champion Kendo Nagasaki and Lord Sloane.
+He debuted in 1972, in his fathers Calgary promotion, Stampede Wrestling, tag teaming with Dan Kroffat in the main event, against North American Champion Kendo Nagasaki (the original masked British version) and his manager "Gorgeous" George Gillette (billed in Canada as "Lord Sloane of Kensington Gore".)
 For the next six months he remained a headline performer for the promotion, working against the likes of John Quinn, Benny Ramirez, Frank Butcher, Tor Kamata, Chatti Yokuchi and Yasu Fuji.
 In June 1973, he suffered a serious shoulder injury which sidelined him for 9 months and nearly finished his career.
 He returned in the summer of 1974, and continued as performer in Western Canada.
 Hart kept wrestling on and off but had relatively few matches until after 1977.

 Time in England and Germany (1977–1978)

-He traveled to the United Kingdom in 1977, where he wrestled under the name "Bronco" Bruce Hart for the London based Joint Promotions.
+He traveled to the United Kingdom in 1977, where he wrestled under the name "Bronco" Bruce Hart for the London/Halifax based Joint Promotions.

 While there, he met a young Tom Billington and offered him an opportunity to wrestle for Stampede, which Billington declined.
 After a falling out with Joint Promotions, Billington, using the ring name Dynamite Kid, traveled to Canada and joined Stampede.
 Dynamite quickly became a huge star in Western Canada.
 As a result, Hart invited Billington's younger cousin, David Smith, to also come to Western Canada.
 Smith, who originally wrestled as Young David, later became known as Davey Boy Smith (after British lightweight boxing champion - Dave Boy Green) after Hart decided that it was a better ring name.

-In 1978 Hart and Billington worked together as a tag team in the German promotion Catch Wrestling Association, they wrestled against Angel Grey and Michael Seitz.
+In 1978 Hart and Billington worked together as a tag team in the German promotion Verband der Berufsringer, they wrestled against Angel Grey and Michael Seitz.
 Hart also worked in singles matches against Seitz.

+While working in Germany, Hart observed the German system of yellow cards to signify formal warnings (as with "Public Warnings" in British wrestling and "Avertisements" in French wrestling) three of which resulted in a red card and disqualification.
+He would subsequently bring this system back to Stampede where it was also imposed.